 Duties:

-With the advice of the Medical Committee, develop and maintain a set of wilderness protocols, at both first aid and BLS levels, that apply to ASRC members’ care on all operations, unless superseded by specific state wilderness EMS protocols for that state, or by member Group protocols established by a Group Medical Director.
+With the advice of the Medical Committee, develop and maintain a set of wilderness protocols, at both first aid and BLS levels, that are available to Groups to adopt if they so desire.
 When possible, these protocols should be evidence-based, and if that is not possible, protocols should in line with accepted standards of care, such as those promulgated by the Wilderness Medical Society.

 In concert with the Medical Committee, work with state EMS offices, and in particular with state EMS Medical Directors, for the states in which the ASRC operates, to harmonize state wilderness EMS protocols across the states in which the ASRC operates.